-You each have the ability to earn up to 10 points of extra credit this semester by working on a Statistics Journal Assignment.
-You can read more about this assignment in a handout posted within the Course Logistics section.
-It is also possible that the instructor might announce other extra credit opportunities here and there, and we hope you will take advantage of those chances to earn extra points.
+You will each have the opportunity to earn a certain number of extra credit points this semester.
+When such opportunities arise, they will be explained to you via email and/or through announcements shared in Carmen.
 Please do not ask to complete any additional extra credit assignments at the end of the semester to boost your grade because we do not allow for this in STAT 1350.